friendsofswancreek/WADE/README.md

 You will need to "clone" your newly created repository (which should be located somewhere like `https://github.com/<yourname>/WADE`).

-This will put a copy of the repository on your local system, which you may then add to or edit.
+This will put a copy of the repository on your local system, which you may then add to and/or edit.

 Once you have finished editing, add any changed files, and commit.
 You will then need to "push" your changes to github.